MIGG-NTU/academic/content/authors/chaozhang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Xiaoyan Li joined MIG in July 2019.
+Chao Zhang visited MIG as a PhD student between 2016 Sept. and 2017 Oct.
-He is a master student at the Division of Mathematical Sciences, School of Physical and Mathematical Sciences.
+He is now working at College of Oceanography, Hohai University.